CheetUnit/CheetUnit/getting_started.md

 **Enable CheetUnit on the server side**

-Set the `cheetunit.enabled` system property on the server side in the standalone.xml.
+Set the system property `cheetunit.enabled=true` on the server side.
+For example you can start your server with `-Dcheetunit.enabled=true`

+_Example for Wildfly / JBoss EAP_

+Set the system property in the standalone.xml:

 ```xml